LilyTronics/lily_data_logger_software/readme.md

 ## Instruments

 The following instruments are included in the application:
+* Oscilloscope: Tektronix TDS220 (or compatible like: TDS200, TDS1000 or TDS2000)
 * Power supply: TTi PL303QMD-P (USB virtual COM port)
 * Simulators (for testing/demo):
   * Multimeter giving random values for voltage and current